dberga/saliency/README.md

     main('test',0);

-Export csv in "output/" (automatically done by main.m), Example:

-    see_results.m
+This will export a csv in "output/" (main.m automatically runs see_results.m after storing results).

 Images, fixation maps and saliency maps should be saved in the following directories (by default):<br/>